bambuco/moodle-report_courseagenda/README.md

 # Report Course agenda

-This report allows a quick view of the details of the activities in the course along with their current status.
+This report allows a quick view of the activities details in the course along with their current status.

 Package tested in: moodle 4.3+, 4.5+.